 A Walk In Solidarity with Refugees, Asylum Seekers and Detainees

-Refugee Tales is an outreach project of Gatwick Detainees Welfare Group inspired by the experiences of men held in immigration detention at Gatwick and the work of the Group in 20 years of visiting.
+Refugee Tales is an outreach project of Gatwick Detainees Welfare Group inspired by the experiences of men held in immigration detention at Gatwick and the work of the Group in more than 20 years of visiting.

 There is a huge number of still images of the Refugee Tales Walk of 2016 from the brilliant photographer Sarah Hickson here.

 In July 2018, Refugee Tales walked from St Albans to Westminster stopping at Hertford, Waltham Abbey, Chingford and Stoke Newington, still calling for the practice of indefinite immigration detention to end.
 At every stop of the way leading writers helped tell the tales of asylum seekers, refugees and detainees, as well as the stories of those who work with them.
 Always as the project walks it creates a space in which the language of welcome is the prevailing discourse, a political carnival in which the act of listening is a common resource.

 Since Refugee Tales walked first time the debate around human movement has fluctuated dramatically, as pressure for a change of policy on indefinite detention has continued to build.
 It is a cruel and debilitating practice that continues to do untold damage to tens of thousands of lives.